We’ve made it easy for you to help out!

 The VPs will spend about 9 hours of volunteer time each month, with some months being busier than others.
 The time involved is divided between assemblies at school, planning at home, a monthly Tuesday morning DELTA meeting and planning DELTA’s twice-yearly evening community performance (fall and spring).
 If you are curious, please reach out to learn more!

-Vice President – Diversity
+Vice President – Inclusion

 This board position will be a liaison among VP-Socials, VP-Fundraising, VP-Clubs, and VP-Communications.
 This board position will work with 4-5 committee members to ensure that a full range of diverse perspectives are brought to the PTO’s programs and events.
 This position will oversee a main event (Cultural Heritage Night – name may change) in the Winter/Spring (TBD).
 The board member may also be a liaison between VFES and the school district.
 Funds will be earmarked separately for budget purposes.
 The diversity committee may offer smaller events to raise funds.
 The board member will attend monthly PTO meetings.